fati-ma/POS-tagger/README.md

 **part-of-speech tagging** (POS tagging or PoS tagging or POST), also called grammatical tagging is the process of marking up a word in a text (corpus) as corresponding to a particular part of speech, based on both its definition and its context.

+The Rule-based and Generate Pattern approaches used for POS tagging were developed after reading latest reasearches done about both approaches and analyzing the latest methods used.

 This system was built to be tested on **Arabic Language**.

 Parts of speech: